tbirkandan/SageNP/README.md

 # SageNP: Newman-Penrose calculations for SageMath.
 The code is based on SageManifolds.

-The class "SageNP" includes functions for some calculations defined in the Newman-Penrose formalism.
+The class **SageNP** includes functions for some calculations defined in the Newman-Penrose formalism.

+# FILES:

+**NPExample1_Schw_cov.ipynb**: Example worksheet for the Schwarzschild metric with covariant null-tetrad vectors.

+**NPExample2_RN_cont.ipynb**: Example worksheet for the Reissner-Nordstrom metric with contravariant null-tetrad vectors.

+**SageNP.py**: Main file to import in SageMath.

-Code by:
+# Code by:

 - Tolga Birkandan (Corr.: birkandant@itu.edu.tr)